Scooletz/Protopedia/README.md

 Protopedia
 ==========

-PProtopedia provides information which can help you learn how to use Protobuf-net.
+Protopedia provides information which can help you learn how to use Protobuf-net.
 The solution covers different topics you should get accustomed to, like:
 - versioning
 - derivation of contracts
 - Protobuf-net configuration